Oven Not Heating? 5 Common Oven & Stove Problems — Chicago

 1. Oven Won't Heat or Heats Very Slowly

 On an electric oven, the bake element (the coil at the bottom of the oven cavity) is the most likely culprit.
 A failed element won't heat at all; a partially failed one heats slowly or unevenly.
 Look at the element — if it has a burn spot, a break, or a blister, that's your answer.
 On gas ovens, a weak igniter is the usual suspect: it glows but doesn't get hot enough to open the gas valve, so the burner never lights.
-Both repairs are typically under $200 parts and labor.
+Both are common repairs a technician can complete in one visit.

 2. Oven Temperature Is Off — Food Burns or Undercooks